natyusha/ShokoRelay.bundle/README.md

   - The "PostersFolder" setting is the folder containing any custom collection posters.

 **Usage:**
-- Run in a terminal `collection-posters.py` to set Plex collection posters to the user provided ones or Shoko's.
+- Run in a terminal `collection-posters.py` to set Plex collection posters to user provided ones or Shoko's.
   - Any Posters in the "PostersFolder" must have the same name as their respective collection in Plex.
   - The following characters must be stripped from the filenames: \ / : * ? " < > |
   - The accepted file extension are: jpg / jpeg / png / tbn